Trail Design and Sustainability Best Practices

 Sustainable trails, properly designed, provide users with a quality, enjoyable experience, and reduce the temptation to travel off-trail.

 Insights: Trails designed and built to be sustainable lighten the land manager’s load by minimizing maintenance to the level that it can, for the most part, be done by volunteers.
-Circumventing erosion protects resources from sediment migration, head cutting, and user-created trails hikers or users will often be tempted to take to avoid eroded trail segments.
+Circumventing erosion protects resources from sediment migration, cutting, and user-created trails made to avoid the rocky, incised channels created by erosion.

 Sustainable trails enhance the user experience by providing a relatively smooth tread for feet and tires.
 This is achieved primarily by ensuring — both through design and construction — that water runs across and not down the trail.

 Soil types – more specifically shear strength – determine the allowable grade.
 (Side slope grade is also a determinant because water will turn and run down a trail with a grade that is more than 50% of the side slope grade.)
 Decomposed granite is highly erosive, and maximum grade may be as little as 3%; solid bedrock, the other extreme, can be fall-line grade since erosion takes place on a geologic time scale.